 When Tiny Traveler came down with a stomach bug one morning I was very happy we weren’t cooped up in a tiny hotel room.
 We could relax in the living room while she slept in a real bedroom.
 And we could easily pop out to a grocery or pharmacy for things we needed.

-Our host’s teenagers were too old to have toys around but they did leave a box of costumes for TT.
+Our host’s teenagers were too old to have toys around but they did leave a box of costumes for Tiny Traveler.
 She was thrilled to play dress-up while we cooked dinner at night.

-Before we left we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).
+Before we left our Paris home we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).

 This won’t become our sole travel style—sometimes hotels have conveniences you can’t resist.
-But for big cities like London or Paris, where hotels (and everything else) are very expensive, finding a swap makes a visit much more affordable.
+But for big cities like London or Paris, where hotels (and everything else) are very expensive, finding a home swap makes a vacation much more affordable.
 We will do it again.